Are Insects and Weather Triggering Your Security Camera’s Motion Detection?

-Outside weather can also be a major factor in receiving false motion notification.
-Motion that is detected from rain, snow or falling leaves can activate the camera system’s sense of motion.
-If you ever contacted tech support from a security camera company, you’ve already been told that the best solution is to lower the sensitivity to your motion detection settings but that can defeat the purpose of true motion detection.
+Outside weather can also be a major factor in receiving a false motion notification.
+Motion that is detected from rain, snow, or falling leaves can activate the camera system’s sense of motion.
+If you’ve ever contacted tech support from a security camera company, you’ve already been told that the best solution is to lower the sensitivity of your motion detection settings, but that can defeat the purpose of true motion detection.
 You may find that you’re missing alerts when there is a real person or animal in the camera’s view.

 Luckily, I found a couple of solutions that eliminate unnecessary motion alerts from security camera systems.
-One of these solutions came from a customer in Orlando Florida who experimented with our security camera system settings and came up with an even better way to make sure he knows that there is someone at his front door and that it is not another bug strolling in front of the camera lens sending false alerts.
+One of these solutions came from a customer in Orlando, Florida, who experimented with an AI-powered wireless PTZ security camera setting and came up with an even better way to make sure he knows that there is someone at his front door and that it is not another bug strolling in front of the camera lens sending false alerts.

-For my customer’s who use security cameras to cover their home’s front and back door, I always suggest purchasing a 2-way audio security camera that has a PIR sensor built-in.
-A PIR is a Passive Infrared sensor that measures infrared light radiating from an objects field of view.
+For my customers who use security cameras to cover their home’s front and back doors, I always suggest purchasing a 2-way audio PTZ security camera that has an AI sensor built-in.
+A PIR is a passive infrared sensor that measures infrared light radiating from an object’s field of view.
 They are primarily used in PIR motion detectors that are found in today’s home and business security alarm systems.
 As you may already know, alarm motion detectors are not triggered by small objects or insects crawling in front of their sensor.
-It only triggers the alarm when a person or animal of a particular size move into a given space.
-This is why I recommend using a camera with a PIR feature for certain home and businesses.
+It only triggers the alarm when a person or animal of a particular size moves into a given space.
+This is why I recommend using a camera with a PIR feature for certain homes and businesses.
 Not only can you talk to the individual from your mobile phone or tablet from anywhere but you can be assured that you’ll be notified only when there is an actual person there to talk to.

-As mentioned earlier, my Orlando customer found an extra way to make sure he eliminated false notifications by using a feature in his security camera system that is rarely used.
-Now that I’ve seen it work flawlessly in his setup, I’m advocating all of my clients to use this game-changing feature.
-Newer high-end security camera systems have upgraded their already sophisticated motion detection features by adding “line detection”.
-When you or your installer create your motion detection parameters, you can draw a line of detection from one point to another inside the camera’s field of view and program the system to notify you if someone crosses that line from a particular side of the line or from the other.
+As mentioned earlier, my Orlando customer found an extra way to make sure he eliminated false notifications by using a feature in his security camera system that is rarely used, activating the Human Detection feature.
+Now that I’ve seen it work flawlessly in his setup, I’m advocating for all of my clients to use this game-changing feature.
+Newer high-end security cameras have upgraded their already sophisticated motion detection features by adding “line detection.”
+When you or your installer create your motion detection parameters, you can draw a line of detection from one point to another inside the camera’s field of view and program the system to notify you if someone crosses that line from a particular side of the line or the other.
 If someone steps across this line or set of lines you create, you will be notified of this particular motion.
 You can also program the line to not notify you if a person crosses the line from the other side of the line, making sure that alerts are only triggered when someone enters an area but not when they are leaving that said area.

-Thanks to Kanesh Patel for allowing me to write about his adventure with line detection and the insects that at first triggered multiple motion alerts on his HD-TVI security camera system.
-He has a beautiful home and family and we are sure that the insect population by the pond next to his home will be fine once it’s fully stocked with fish and pond plants.
-Knowing Kanesh, I’m sure he’ll find other uses for his system’s line detection and PIR.
-I would also like to thank his wife for her hospitality, patience, and suggestions with the complete system installation.
+Thanks to Kanesh Patel for allowing me to write about his adventure with line detection and the insects that at first triggered multiple motion alerts on his AI-powered PTZ security camera.
+He has a beautiful home and family, and we are sure that the insect population by the pond next to his home will be fine once it’s fully stocked with fish and pond plants.
+Knowing Kanesh, I’m sure he’ll find other uses for his system’s AI-powered detection.
+I would also like to thank his wife for her hospitality, patience, and suggestions for the complete camera installation.

 Thanks , I have just been looking for info approximately